Rockford Peaches: History

 Olive Little threw the first no-hitter in team and league history, on June 10, 1943.

 Peaches players who were named to the All-Star teams from 1946 to 1954 included Dorothy Kamenshek, Lois Florreich, Dorothy Harrell, Carolyn Morris, Alice Pollitt, Ruth Richard, Rose Gacioch, Eleanor Callow, and Joan Berger.
 Pitcher Olive Little hurled the first no-hitter both in team and league history.
 In addition, Florreich was the pitching champion in 1949 during the league's overhand era, and Gladys Davis won the league batting crown in the 1943 inaugural season, while Kamenshek earned the honors in the 1946 and 1947 seasons.

-When former player Eileen Burmeister was asked why The Peaches supposedly favored theatricality over technical skill, she replied, "If God meant for us to play baseball, He would've made us any good at it.".

 The last living player of the first Peaches roster in AAGPBL, pitcher Mary Pratt, died on May 6, 2020, at the age of 101.

 A League of Their Own

-The Rockford Peaches feature in the 1992 film A League of Their Own by Penny Marshall.
-However, all of the characters in the film are fictitious.
+The 1992 film A League of Their Own by Penny Marshall features the Rockford Peaches.
+However, all of the characters in the film are fictional.
 The team did not play in the 1943 league championship, as depicted in the film.
 In real life, the Racine Belles faced the Kenosha Comets in 1943; the Peaches won their first title in 1945.

-The formation of the AAGPBL and the Rockford Peaches are also centered in the 2022 TV series A League of Their Own.
+The 2022 TV series A League of Their Own centers on the formation of the AAGPBL and the Rockford Peaches.